>TOPICS

 Recognizing one’s shadows

 But how do we recognize that we reject a certain aspect of ourselves?
-If a particular trait of others provokes strong emotional reactions in us, we can assume that we reject this trait in ourselves as well.
+If a particular trait of others provokes strong emotional reactions, we can assume that we reject this trait in ourselves.
 When we consciously find ourselves in a situation where we are acting out a shadow aspect, compassion for this aspect of ourselves can cause us, not to repress this aspect of ourselves, but to accept it without evaluation.

-Often an aspect of ourselves that we cannot accept causes us problems because it breaks out uncontrollably and in the most inappropriate situations.
+Often an aspect of ourselves that we cannot accept causes us problems because it erupts uncontrollably and in inappropriate situations.
 Perhaps the same shadowy quality that has so often got us into trouble can be useful in certain situations.

 Denial and projection

-The insidious attacks of feelings that want to be acknowledged often hinder us in precisely those areas that are most important to us.
-If we can acknowledge or reinterpret a shadow aspect, we find that it is suddenly easier to ‚dose‘ it and express it appropriately.
+The insidious attacks of feelings that want to be acknowledged often hinder us in the very areas that are most important to us.
+When we can recognize or reinterpret a shadow aspect, we find it suddenly easier to dose and express it appropriately.

 Discovering the gifts of even the most hated qualities is a creative process for which we need the deep longing to listen and learn, and the will to let go of outdated judgments and beliefs.
 4